-Discussion Group Schedule
+b) Discussion Group Schedule

-- Sept 25, 2023 First Discussion Group: Preface, Intro, Part I: Chapters 1-2, pp. 9-50. - Oct 16, 2022 Second Discussion Group: Part II: Chapters 3-4, pp. 53-82. - Nov 6, 2023 Third Discussion Group: Part III: Chapters 5-7, pp. 85-124.

-- Nov 13, 2023 Fourth Discussion Group: Part IV: Chapters 8-9, Conclusion and Appendix, pp. 127-179. - 3.
-Exegesis Paper on a Psalm: due Monday, Nov 27, 2023 (worth 40 %).
+- i.
+Sept 23, 2025 First Discussion Group: Preface, Intro, Part I: Chapters 1-2, pp. 9-50. - ii.
+Oct 14, 2025 Second Discussion Group: Part II: Chapters 3-4, pp. 53-82. - iii.
+Nov 4, 2025 Third Discussion Group: Part III: Chapters 5-7, pp. 85-124. - iv.
+Nov 11, 2025 Fourth Discussion Group: Part IV: Chapters 8-9, Conclusion and Appendix, pp. 127-179. - 3.
+Exegesis Paper on a Psalm: due Tuesday, Nov 25, 2025 (worth 40 %).
 See instructions below.
+This assignment is related to all the learning outcomes.

-Instructions for the Exegesis Paper:

-Choose one psalm and write 10-14 pages exegesis paper on it.
+Instructions for the Exegesis Paper: Choose one psalm and write 10-14 pages exegesis paper on it.
 Your paper should include the following (elements):

-a.
-Genre and Structure
+a) Genre and Structure

-Give the psalm a title/name.

-Identify the type or form of the psalm (whether it is a lament, thanksgiving psalm, praise).
-This is called form-critical analysis.

-Analyze the structure of the psalm.
+- Give the psalm a title/name. - Identify the type or form of the psalm (whether it is a lament, thanksgiving psalm, praise).
+This is called form-critical analysis. - Analyze the structure of the psalm.
 Note any change in speaker or subject.
 Do an outline of the psalm and explain how the parts fit together to create the whole.
 Outlining the structure involves dividing the passage into sections and adding a heading or title for each section.
 Include the verses for each section.

-b.
-Historical Context
+b) Historical Context

-Determine the historical background or Sitz im Leben (Life Situation) of the psalm if possible.
+- Determine the historical background or Sitz im Leben (Life Situation) of the psalm if possible.
 Look for clues in the psalm itself.
 Is there a superscription which gives clues to its historical context?
-Look up the biblical reference to which it alludes.

-Check commentaries for further information on historical background.
+Look up the biblical reference to which it alludes. - Check commentaries for further information on historical background.
 If there is a psalm title, how does it contribute to, or influence, the interpretation of the psalm, in comparison to a reading of it without the title?

-c.
-Canonical Placement of the Psalm
+c) Canonical Placement of the Psalm